JCZuurmond/pyjpeg/docs/191001-gdd-fest-pyjpeg.md

 ---

-# How does images compression work?
+# How does image compression work?

 ---